PetrFlajsingr/TerrainGeneration/ReadMe.md

 `cmake ..`

-Modify CMakeLists.txt of freetypeglpp to use system GLUT after failure.
+Modify CMakeLists.txt of freetypeglpp to use system GLUT in case of a failure.

 `cmake ..`